pgcorpus/gutenberg/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2422560.svg)](https://doi.org/10.5281/zenodo.2422560)

-SPGC-2018-07-18 contains all books that were part of Project Gutenbergh (PG) as of Jul 18, 2018, matching exactly those used in the paper.
+SPGC-2018-07-18 contains the `tokens/` and `counts/` files of all books that were part of Project Gutenbergh (PG) as of Jul 18, 2018, matching exactly those used in the paper.
 Since then, a few more thousands books have been added to PG, so if you want to exactly reproduce the results of the paper, then you should use SPGC-2018-07-18.

 For **most other use cases**, however, you probably want the latest, most recent version of the corpus, in which case you should use this repository to **generate the corpus locally** on your computer.
+In particular, you will need to generate the corpus locally if you need to work with the original full text files in `raw/` and `text/`, since these are not included in the SPGC-2018-07-18 Zenodo dataset.

 ## Installation